matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 This proposal introduces the concept of relations, which can be used to associate new information with an existing event.

-Events are said to contain a relationship when their `content` object contains a `m.relates_to` object which has both a `rel_type` string field that gives the type of relationship being defined, and an `event_id` string field that gives the event which is the target of the relation.
+A relationship is an object with a field `rel_type`, which is a string describing the type of relation, and a field `event_id`, which is a string that represents the event_id of the target of this relation.
+Both of those fields are required.
+An event is said to contain a relationship if their `content` contains a relationship with all the required fields under the `m.relates_to` key.
 If any of these conditions is not met, clients and servers should treat the event as if it does not contain a relationship.

 All the information about the relationship lives under the `m.relates_to` key.